NATGRID: Structure and functions

+Multi-agency integrated intelligence database

 NATGRID is an intelligence sharing network that collates data from the standalone databases of the various agencies and ministries of the Indian government.
 It is a counter terrorism measure that collects and collates a host of information from government databases including tax and bank account details, credit/debit card transactions, visa and immigration records and itineraries of rail and air travel.
 It also has access to the Crime and Criminal Tracking Network and Systems, a database that links crime information, including First Information Reports, across 14,000 police stations in India.
 This combined data will be made available to 11 central agencies, which are: the Research and Analysis Wing (R&AW), Intelligence Bureau (IB), National Investigation Agency (NIA), Central Bureau of Investigation (CBI), Narcotics Control Bureau (NCB), Financial Intelligence Unit (India) (FIU), Enforcement Directorate (ED), Central Board of Direct Taxes (CBDT), Central Board of Indirect Taxes and Customs (CBIC), Directorate of Revenue Intelligence (DRI) and Directorate General of GST Intelligence.
 Also as stated by the MHA, NATGRID will have an in-built mechanism for continuous upgradation.
 In the later phases of NATGRID integration, the central government further plans to integrate 950 additional organizations into it.